calibrtr/llm-prompt-test/README.md

 # LLM Prompt Test

 Crafting prompts is as much an art as it is a science.
-LLM Prompt Test aims to reintroduce an engineering mindset into the process of prompt engineering, enhancing both precision and effectiveness.
+LLM Prompt Test aims to add back some engineering to improve precision and effectiveness.

-Consider you're developing an application designed to assist users in rewriting their LinkedIn posts.
+Let's say you're developing an application designed to assist users in rewriting LinkedIn posts.
 You might initially draft a prompt like this:

 ```
 Help me rewrite this linked in post: {post}
 ```

-However, this prompt lacks specificity regarding the desired outcome, leading to potentially varied results from the Language Model (LLM) upon multiple submissions.
+However, this prompt lacks specificity regarding the desired outcome.
+Run this 10 times against your favourite LLM and youll get 10 very different answers.

-This variability underscores the value of LLM Prompt Test.
-The tool encourages the definition of clear acceptance criteria before prompt testing.
-These criteria not only guide the development of your prompt but also leverage LLM's capabilities for testing, allowing criteria to be expressed in natural language.
+LLM Prompt Test encourages the definition of clear acceptance criteria before prompt testing.
+These acceptance tests can be written in natural language as we send them to LLMs for evaluation.

 For instance, in the LinkedIn post rewrite scenario, acceptance criteria could include: